ros2/design/articles/101_build_tool.md

 The goal of a unified build tool is to build a set of packages with a single invocation.
 It should work with ROS 1 packages as well as ROS 2 packages which provide the necessary information in their manifest files.
 It should also work with packages that do not provide manifest files themselves, given that the necessary meta information is provided externally.
-This will allow the build tool to be utilized for non-ROS packages (e.g. Gazebo including its ignition dependencies).
+This will allow the build tool to be utilized for non-ROS packages (e.g. Gazebo including its ignition dependencies, sdformat, etc.).

 In the ROS ecosystems several tools already exist which support this use case (see below).
 Each of the existing tools performs similar tasks and duplicates a significant amount of the logic.